13.6.1. STL Examples: map, list, pair, and iterator

 };

 The pair structure specification.
 A pair object associates two general template values.
-However, the meaning of the values and their association only exists in a problem and the program solving it, making it impossible to derive member names reflecting either the association or the problem.
+However, the meaning of the values and their association only exists within a problem and the program solving it, making it impossible to derive member names that reflect either the association or the problem.
 Therefore, the pair structure generically names its members first and second.
 Several containers transparently use the pair structure, importing the specification themselves, but programmers can use it independently of other containers by including the <utility> header.

 WordCount_list1: list, iterator, and Client Structure

 Lists are linear data structures whose insert and search operations run in time proportional to n, where n is the number of elements in the list.
 This proportionality means that doubling the data size doubles the insert and search runtimes, making them ill-suited for the word count problem.
-Although not an optimal solution, the following example implements WordCount with an STL list.
+Although not an optimal solution, the following example demonstrates how to implement WordCount using an STL list.
 The list-based solution could use the pair class, but a client structure better illuminates the underlying program structure.

 #include <iostream>